The City of Niles

 to provide high technology expertise.

-more manufacturers.
-Among the firms already located in the
+more manufactures.
+Firms already located in the Industrial Park are

 The City of Niles is known as the "City of